-The European Council welcomed the agreement reached with Iran regarding nuclear issues and future cooperation on 15 November, following talks with France, Germany and the UK supported by the High Representative.
+The European Council welcomed the agreement reached with Iran regarding nuclear issues and future cooperation on 15 November, following negotiations with France, Germany and the UK supported by the High Representative.
 It underlined that sustaining the full suspension of all enrichment related and reprocessing activities was essential for the continuation of the overall process.
+It supported further efforts with a view to reaching an agreement on long-term arrangements.
+The European Council confirmed its conclusions of 5 November 2004 on the resumption of the negotiations on a Trade and Cooperation Agreement after verification of suspension.
 The European Council confirmed the Union's readiness to explore ways to develop political and economic cooperation with Iran, following action by Iran to address the EU's areas of concern.

 The European Council reaffirmed its objective of a secure, unified, prosperous and democratic Iraq that will work constructively with its neighbours and the international community to meet common challenges.
 It reiterated its determination to support the Iraqi authorities and people, i.a. through elections support, financing of UN protection, reconstruction assistance, strengthening the criminal justice sector and promoting respect for the rule of law, and developing political and trade cooperation with Iraq.
+The European Council expressed the EU's full support for the political transition process leading to a democratically and constitutionally elected Iraqi Government as set out in UN Security Council Resolution 1546.
+It emphasized the importance of a broad, inclusive political process for the general elections in January 2005.

-The European Council underlined the EU's long-term commitment to the reconstruction, development and stabilization of Afghanistan.
-The EU will continue to support the ongoing democratisation process, including next year's parliamentary and local elections, the counter-narcotics efforts and the security-sector reform.
+The European Council congratulated President Karzai on his inauguration and welcomed his commitment to continue democratic reform, and underlined the EU's long-term commitment to the reconstruction, development and stabilisation of Afghanistan.
+The EU will continue to support the ongoing democratisation process, including next year's parliamentary and local elections, the counter-narcotics efforts, the security-sector reform and DDR.

-Building security in our neighbourhood
+[Building security in our neighbourhood]